-Where you ultimately end up is dependent on your daily attitude and response.
+Where you ultimately end up is greatly dependent on your daily attitude and response.

-This morning one of our course students, Monica — a recovering victim of a fairly recent and debilitating car accident — was smiling from ear to ear the minute our FaceTime coaching session began.
+This morning one of our clients, Monica — a recovering victim of a fairly recent and debilitating car accident — was smiling from ear to ear the minute our FaceTime coaching session began.
 “What has you in such good spirits today?”
 I asked her.
-“I’m thinking differently about things…about how lucky I am to be alive,” she replied.
-“I thought the injuries I sustained in that accident last year signified the end of life as I know it, but now I realize they signify the beginning.”
+“I’m thinking better about things… about how lucky I am to be alive,” she replied.
+“I thought the injuries I sustained in that accident earlier this year signified the end of life as I know it, but now I realize they signify the beginning.”

 All details aside, Monica decided to begin again, in her mind first and then in her life.
-It’s taken her several months of healing and practice, but she has consciously let go of the “shoulda, woulda, coulda” attachments in her head about her circumstances, and she has stepped forward with grace and determination.
-Her new beginning is really a new way of thinking.
+It’s taken her several months of healing and practice, but she has gradually let go of the “shoulda, woulda, coulda” attachments in her head about her circumstances.
+And she has stepped forward with grace, determination, and a healthy mindset.

-Too often we yearn for a very small and selective range of life experiences — the fun times, the happy situations, the things that make us feel comfortable.
-And yet the full range of our reality is often quite different.
-Life gives us an extensive array of experiences that evoke feelings ranging from sadness to regret to pride to anger to love to loneliness… to happiness to excitement and more.
-These feelings are all part of being a living, breathing human being.
+We often yearn for a very small and selective range of life experiences, especially toward the end of the year — the fun times, the happy situations, the things that make us feel comfortable.
+And yet the full range of our daily reality is often quite different.
+Life gives us an extensive array of experiences that evoke feelings ranging from sadness to uncertainty to frustration to curiosity to nervousness… to happiness to excitement and more.
+These feelings are all part of being alive.

-Embracing the full range of life’s experiences for the remainder of this year means embracing every moment with our full presence, being open and vulnerable to reality, being gentle with ourselves when times are tough, and practicing sincere gratitude no matter what happens.
+This means embracing every moment with our full presence, being open and vulnerable to reality, being gentle with ourselves when times are tough, and practicing sincere gratitude whenever possible.

 It means accepting life as it is, and accepting ourselves as we are.

-It means not expecting the best to happen every time, but instead accepting whatever happens every time, and making the very best of it one step at a time.
+It means not expecting the best to happen every time, but instead accepting whatever happens, and making the very best of it one step at a time.

-Please leave us a comment below and let us know what you think of this post.
+Yes, it’s your turn to get some inspiring sticky notes up on your walls.
+But before you go, please leave Angel and me a comment below and let us know what you think of this post.
 Your feedback is important to us. 🙂